 It needs to be clear why you rewarded him in order for him to learn to repeat the behaviour.

 Leaving it any longer than a few seconds could mean that he doesn't make the connection.
 Dogs live in the present, the 'here and now'.

 Don't shout at him, don't look at him, and don't distract him with a treat (these are all rewards in your dog's eyes.)
-If you do, he's likely to begin repeating this unwanted behavior to get more treats or attention from you.
+If you do, he's likely to begin repeating this unwanted behaviour to get more treats or attention from you.

-Guess which behaviors he's going to repeat?
+Guess which behaviours he's going to repeat?

 You've got it!

 When the penny drops and your Cocker realises that fun things happy to him when he behaves the way you want him to, he becomes motivated to repeat those (good) behaviours.